ALCrofts/CABO_SVH_Forest_Sites/README.md

 # CABO_SVH_Forest_Sites

 This repository is meant to support the manuscript:
-"Linking aerial hyperspectral data to canopy tree biodiversity: an examination of the spectral variation hypothesis" by Crofts et al. in prep.
+"Linking aerial hyperspectral data to canopy tree biodiversity: an examination of the spectral variation hypothesis" by Crofts et al. (2024) available at: doi/10.1002/ecm.16

 This study is apart of the larger Canadian Airborne Biodiversity Observatory (http://caboscience.org/) initiative.

 # Components
-The repository contains an R script composed of three sections:
+The repository contains an R script composed of four sections:
 1. The Degree of Correspondence Analsyses (ie., the relationship between spectral and field-based community properites)
 - Composition: procrustes and pearson's correlations
 - Diversity: pearson's correlations